ceejbot/recurring/README.md

 A node client for [recurly](https://recurly.com)'s v2 api, with support for secure parameter signing for [recurly.js](https://docs.recurly.com/recurlyjs) embedded forms.

-__This code is still in development and is not ready for production use.__
+__This code is still in development.__ I don't have complete coverage of the API yet.

 ## Recurly API

-A work in progress.

-Recurly is not consistent about how it names the ID fields for each data type.
-For some it's `uuid` and for others `foo_code`.
-Recurring hides this away: every data type has an `id` property that sets the correct field name for Recurly.
+An example of typical usage:

 ```javascript
 var recurly = require('recurring');